Something, something, perfect enemy of the good.

 I'm the product manager for Alexa Tech Docs for Amazon.

 - I'm a homebody.
 The chances of my initiating going out to eat, to a bar, or to a club are extremely slim.
 Dark, loud, and/or crowded?
 No, thanks.
 My perfect Friday or Saturday night involves going to bed early.
+But I love daytime activities, especially outdoors, and I respond well to invitations to participate in them!

 - I'm a creature of habit; I love my routines and comforts.